-One hundred years ago tonight, Castlehackett House, near Tuam, was burned by the anti-treaty IRA.
+The burning of Castlehackett House, near Tuam, was carried out one hundred years ago tonight, by anti-treaty IRA.
 Historian Terence Dooley has noted that there was a dramatic increase in the numbers of ‘Big Houses’ burned by anti-treaty militants between January and April 1923, ostensibly to prevent their occupation by the Free State Army.
 Castlehackett House was one of the estimated 117 burnings that took place during this period.

 On the night of 4 December 1923, members of the anti-treaty IRA burned Castlehackett House, situated at the foot of Knockma Hill, southwest of Tuam.
 John Kirwan – a wealthy merchant who served as Mayor of Galway between 1686 and 1688 and who purchased the Castlehackett Estate in the late seventeenth century – built Castlehackett House in 1703.